 11 wildly fun facts about mountain gorillas

-Did you know that each mountain has a unique noseprint?
+Did you know that each mountain gorilla has a unique noseprint?
 Or that a silverback will start acting defensively if his troop revisits a spot where it experienced trauma in the past?
-Here are 11 wildly fun facts you probably didn't know about mountain gorillas!
+Here are 11 wildly fun facts you didn't know about mountain gorillas!

 1. A mountain gorilla's bite is twice as strong as a lion's!